About

 What is Rustic Family Recipes About?

-This blog is about recipes that anyone can make.
-There is a growing collection of casserole recipes, chicken dinner ideas, and make-ahead breakfasts for you to explore.
-This little blog has only been around for a couple years so I don’t have as many recipes (yet) as larger sites, but all of the ones I have published are delicious!
+This blog is about dessert and breakfast recipes that anyone can make.
+This site has only been around for a couple years so I don’t have as many recipes (yet) as larger sites, but all of the ones I have published are delicious!

 I really like mug cakes.
-And mug desserts in general for that matter.
-They’re perfect for satisfying sweet cravings without leaving any leftovers that might go to waste.
+And mug recipes in general for that matter.

-I do like to experiment with “fancy” ingredients.
-While most of my recipes are fairly simple, I sometimes like to incorporate less common things into my recipes.
-Nothing crazy, we’re talking blue matcha for blue velvet cake, or green matcha for Grinch cookies.
-Colorful food is fun to make and eat!
-I also like to make “fancy” cakes for special occasions, cause nothing says mama loves you like a homemade cake. 🙂
+I sometimes use “fancy” ingredients.
+While most of my recipes are fairly simple, I occasionally incorporate less common ingredients.
+We’re talking butterfly pea powder for blue velvet cake, or green matcha for Grinch cookies.
+I also like to make “fancy” cakes for special occasions, cause nothing says mama loves you like a cake. 🙂

 My recipes are what I make for my family and we love them.
 But every family is different and I encourage you to substitute spices, cooking oils and make other changes that will please your taste buds.